Modelling Spiral Galaxies: Stability, Spiral Structure and Velocity Dispersion

 \subsection{Spiral structure in our model and in the Milky Way}

-The first instability our model suffers from offers a simple explanation for the observed four armed spiral pattern in the Milky Way's ISM (see Figure \ref{figure-spiral-arms-Milky-Way}).
+The first instability our model suffers from offers a simple explanation for the observed four-arm spiral pattern in the Milky Way's ISM (see Figure \ref{figure-spiral-arms-Milky-Way}).
 To understand what happens there, let us take a look on the tangential accelerations.
 In axial symmetry, these accelerations would be zero.
 However, in our simulation the particles were drawn at random from the distribution function and hence these accelerations are different from zero although they are very small initially.
 If now we run the simulation, these tangential accelerations grow exponentially.
 This can be seen very well in Figure \ref{figure-RMS-of-atan} where we have plotted the root mean square (RMS) of the tangential accelerations as a function of time:

 where $a = \dot{v}$ and the sum ranges over all particles in the simulation.
-These growing tangential accelerations correspond to local overdensities which become denser and denser and result in a spiral structure with four large spiral arms that match the observed spiral arms in the Milky Way's ISM to a high degree; in Figure \ref{figure-spiral-arms-Milky-Way} we have overlaid the spiral structure of our model with the four armed spiral structure that was observed by \cite{2010ApJ...722.1460SteimanCameron}.
+These growing tangential accelerations correspond to local overdensities which become denser and denser and result in a spiral structure with four large spiral arms that match the observed spiral arms in the Milky Way's ISM to a high degree; in Figure \ref{figure-spiral-arms-Milky-Way} we have overlaid the spiral structure of our model with the four-arm spiral structure that was observed by \cite{2010ApJ...722.1460SteimanCameron}.
 Given that the spiral structure in our model forms spontaneously, the similarity is astonishing.
-We are not aware of any other simulation that can reproduce the spiral structure in the Milky Way's ISM as well as our model does.

-\citeauthor{2010ApJ...722.1460SteimanCameron} discuss several possible explanations why the Milky Way's ISM has a four armed spiral structure -- in contrast to a two armed spiral structure that can be observed in the stellar disc.
-Our model gives the most simple explanation: Assuming the mass of the ISM is as high as in our model, then spiral activity is self-excited, it is independent from the dynamical properties of the rest of the galaxy and it gives rise to exactly the spiral pattern that is observed in the Milky Way.
+\citeauthor{2010ApJ...722.1460SteimanCameron} discuss several possible explanations why the Milky Way's ISM has a four-arm spiral structure.
+Our model offers a further explanation: Assuming the mass of the ISM is as high as in our model, then spiral activity is self-excited, it is independent from the dynamical properties of the rest of the galaxy and it gives rise to the spiral pattern that is observed in the Milky Way.